-If you have any concerns or complaints about your rights as a research participant and/or your experiences while participating in this study, contact the Research Participant Complaint Line in the University of British Columbia Office of Research Ethics by e-mail at RSIL@ors.ubc.ca or by phone at 604-822-8598 (Toll Free: 1-877-822-8598).
-Please reference the study number (H18-00726) when contacting the Complaint Line so the staff can better assist you.
+If I have any concerns or complaints about me as a research participant and/or my experiences while participating in this study, I can also contact the Research Participant Complaint Line in the University of British Columbia Office of Research Ethics by e-mail at RSIL@ors.ubc.ca or by phone at 604-822-8598 (Toll Free: 1-877-822-8598).
+By giving the study reference number (H18-00726) when I call the Complaint Line, the staff will be better able to help me.

-You may also contact the Vancouver Island Health Authority (VIHA) Research Ethics Board at 250-519-6726; researchethics@viha.ca.
+I can also contact the Vancouver Island Health Authority (VIHA) Research Ethics Board at 250-519-6726; researchethics@viha.ca